 Each escape room is unique and has its theme – from spy adventures and casino heists to prison breaks, haunted houses, desert islands, and more.

-Most cities host several escape room companies.
+Most cities host several escape room options.
 Do a quick search and find what is available for you.

 See the top 10 Escape Rooms in the US on Tripadvisor.